ruvents/ruwork-frujax/README.md

 Aborts pending requests, rebinds internal events.

-### request(ajaxOptions)
+### request(ajaxOptions, ignoreSource)

-Performs an AJAX request with specified AJAX options. `ajaxOptions` will be merged into element's `ajaxOptions` only for this request.
+Performs an AJAX request with specified AJAX options. `ajaxOptions` will be deeply merged into element's `ajaxOptions` only for this request.

+Set `ignoreSource` to `true` to prevent form data submission or source elements serialization.

 ```js
 $frujaxElement.frujax('request', {